04/2016 • Updated 02/04/2019

 Promoting water reuse and recycling on site: towards dry factories?

 L’Oréal aims at reusing industrial water at every possible opportunity, and then re-treating the wastewater leaving the water treatment system, with the help of diverse technologies (including ultrafiltration, reverse osmosis, etc.), in order to extract very high-quality water.
 This water is then reused for cleaning production tools or for cooling processes.
-By the end of 2017, 11 of the Group’s plants had installations of this kind in place, becoming pioneers in the beauty industry: in Karlsruhe (Germany), Libramont (Belgium), Montreal (Canada), Suzhou (China), Burgos (Spain), Aulnay and Rambouillet (France), Pune (India), Settimo (Italy), Istanbul (Turkey) and Vorsino (Russia).
+By the end of 2017, 11 of the Group’s plants had installations of this kind in place, becoming pioneers in the beauty industry: in Karlsruhe (Germany), Libramont (Belgium), Montreal (Canada), Suzhou (China), Burgos (Spain), Aulnay and Rambouillet (France), Pune (India), Settimo (Italy), Istanbul (Turkey), Vorsino (Russia) and Migdal (Israel).
 Globally, L’Oréal now aims to develop “dry factories”.